 Some points to remember:

-- Never use a vinegar with unknown acidity.
+- Never use vinegar with unknown acidity.
 Check the vinegar label and look for vinegar that contains 5% acetic acid.

 - The ratio of vinegar to water varies by the vegetable; again select a recipe for the vegetable you are pickling.